EFL Clubs roll out new BA Hons Degree increasing education opportunities for all.

 Click here to find out more about the degree

-With an abundance of experience and skills in numerous programmes the Trust offers from education to health and wellbeing, Hannah is an individual that is focused on providing and empowering every participant, colleague, friend she encounters especially in women’s sport.
+With an abundance of experience and skills in numerous programmes the Trust offers from education to health and wellbeing, Hannah is an individual that is focused on providing and empowering every participant, colleague, friend she encounters especially females in sport.

-The programme was established in 2021 to ensure all women on the course were offered a tailored programme of opportunities to expand their knowledge and confidence with women from other Clubs.
-By ensuring an inclusive environment, with opportunities to network and hear from like-minded professionals in the sport the programme ensures that the students on the degree course are provided with the opportunity to upskill and build confidence.
+As part of the Female Development Programme whilst on the degree course, Hannah has had a plethora of opportunities to better her future, and shape that of others.
+The programme seeks to address the under-represented of women across the Football and Sport’s Coaching degree courses that are run at over 40 CCOs.
+The programme was established in the academic in 2021 to ensure all Women on the course were offered a tailored programme of opportunities to expand their knowledge and confidence with other women from other Clubs.
+By ensuring an inclusive environment, with opportunities to network and hear from like-minded professionals in the sport the programme ensures that the female students on the degree course are provided with the opportunity to upskill and build confidence.

 Throughout the year they have access to a variety of events that feature female professionals from a variety of roles within sport.
 Speakers to date have included, senior Member of the EFL Trust who have shared their experience of working in Sport, Daisy Croker who referees on the FA Women’s National League and the U21s Professional Game Academy League.
 The next speaker will be Charlotte Healy, Manchester United Women’s Assistant Coach who will discusses her journey and progression her from role as a community coach at Derby County Community Trust to the pinnacle of English football in the Women’s Super League.
-With just 12 students involved in its first year, last year the number trebled to 36 students engaged in the programme.

 The USW course has allowed Hannah to feel a sense of belonging.
 More so, it has allowed Hannah to develop and produce ideas to inspire the next generation that could lead to a huge, successful future for women in sport whether that be Hannah’s influence on them both on and off the pitch.